felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.20.0-dev.2 =

-(2018/01/09) Added support to add new Schema property array elements in the &#91;schema&#93; shortcode.
+(2018/01/09) Extended the &#91;schema&#93; shortcode 'prop' attribute to allow adding new array elements (instead of merging / replacing property values by default).

 = 1.19.3 =